mdsauce/nethelp/README.md

 ```
 $ cd ~/Downloads/nethelp-linux
 $ chmod 755 nethelp
+$ ./nethelp --help
 ```
 You may get a `permission denied` type error if you try and run without this step.

+If you are on a Linux or Mac OS and you have root access you can add the `nethelp` binary to your command line by moving it to `/usr/local/bin`.

+You can also export the file `export PATH=$PATH:</path/to/file>` by adding that line to your `~/.bashrc` or `~/.bash_profile`.
+More information here: https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere.

 ### Build
 Built using [Cobra](https://github.com/spf13/cobra) and go v1.11.
 Cobra is an opinionated CLI generator.
 Cobra is built  on top of [pflag](https://github.com/spf13/pflag) which expands on the std library flag package in Go.